Karbuuno/weather-app/README.md

 ## Weather App

 Weather app designed by HTML , css and Tailwind css.
 This app shows your current day weather forecast and next 5 days in this week.
-All the city you searches, will be saved in the local Storage.
+All the city you searched, will be saved in the local Storage.

 [deployed link](https://karbuuno.github.io/weather-app/)<br>